jsdclxvi/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!